Sharing a small space with a baby is not only possible but is efficient. Having a small room with a baby can be cozy, comfortable, and enjoyable.

 Modern cribs can be beautiful and practical – some will even grow with your baby and keep be used throughout your child’s life – but your newborn will be just as happy in a smaller space.

 To save space when sharing your room, consider one of these instead of a full-size crib:

-Before deciding which crib alternative is right for you, create the baby zone in your room and consider how much space you’ll need and how long your baby will be sleeping there.
-I definitely suggest visiting a store like Buy Buy Baby where you can see the play yards set up to get a real idea of how you’d be interacting with your choice.
+Before deciding which crib alternative is suitable for you, create the baby zone in your room and consider how much space you’ll need and how long your baby will be sleeping there.
+I suggest visiting a store like Buy Buy Baby, where you can see the play yards set up to get an accurate idea of how you’d be interacting with your choice.

 Decorate with noise-reducing items

 When you’re sharing a small space, decor choices are incredibly important – too little and you run the risk of making the room feel empty and joyless, too much, and suddenly you’re cramped and fighting for space.

 Make your decorations do double-duty when sharing a small room with your baby.
 While it’s okay to have a few items that make the space feel homey and lived in, most of the accessories should be functional as well as attractive, and noise-reducing items will help your baby sleep better and relieve a little bit of the stress of late-night cries.